 Chinese New Year is a silk purse for New Zealand exporters, but rip-offs can make it a sow’s ear.

-Whilst gift-giving is well behind us here in New Zealand, Chinese New Year celebrations are just about to kick off.
-It’s the year of the pig, a symbol of wealth, which fits perfectly with the Chinese New Year culture of spending money on your loved ones: giving the traditional red envelope filled with money, or other material goods.
+Whilst gift-giving is well behind us here in New Zealand the Chinese New Year celebrations have only recently finished.
+It's the year of the pig, a symbol of wealth, which fits perfectly with the Chinese New Year culture of spending money on your loved ones: giving the traditional red envelope filled with money, or other material goods.
 And given more than two billion dollars was spent over this festive season in 2018, the theme of wealth could not be more relevant.

 It’s not news that China is a key market for our exporters; China is New Zealand’s largest trading partner for goods and services.
 For the year to June 2018, Two-way trade totalled $28.1 billion, with New Zealand exports accounting for $16.0 billion.
 China accounts for 20% of New Zealand’s total trade.

 There is a massive opportunity for New Zealand exporters to capitalise on this retail moment, taking advantage of the popularity of New Zealand products in China and tailor marketing campaigns to the Chinese consumer.